YashAnand1/PostgreSQL-Assignment-3-YashAnand/PostgreSQL-Assignment-3-YashAnand-version2.md

 ![image](https://i.imgur.com/78bswI5.png)
 </div>

-As stated in the previous section, the meaning of `INSERT 0 2` is that `2` rows have been added to the metioned table, successfully (`0`).
-With the `projects` table containing some sample data, I could now retrieve the data belonging to this table using the **`SELECT * FROM technical.projects;`** query for ensuring that the data had been entered correctly:
+The output of `INSERT 0 2` meant that `2` rows had been successfully (`0`) created.
+To verify that the data was being stored inside table correctly, I tried retrieving the stored data using the **`SELECT * FROM management.departments;`** query and its output was as follows:

 **Output:**
   <div align="center">

 ![image](https://i.imgur.com/nTnJYGv.png)
 </div>
-Given that the data of all the columns that were added to the table had been retrieved successfully, from the `projects` table that was part of the `technical` schema, this sub-task came to a conclusion.
+As it could be seen that the stored data was being stored correctly, I was able to successfully verify that this table had been correctly created.

 _________________
   <div align="center">